learn-co-students/Mod-4-Project_HTX-DS-021720/README.md

 ### 3. Presentation Must-Haves

 Y'all know the drill.
 Presentations are intended for a non-technical audience, and should be 5-10 minutes long.
 We'll need to knock out 10 of these back to back so I will be a stickler for time.
 Check [presentations 101](https://docs.google.com/presentation/d/1PBPi3-VKWldvkrEyHNPJJHLKZuL1AApkgGG6DwXE6Zs/edit#slide=id.g522373b1e4_0_0) if you need guidelines or inspiration.
-The presentations will be on **Tuesday, May 5**.
+The presentations will be on **Wednesday, May 6**.

 ### 4. Github Must-Haves